CHEW on This – Ecologic Dentistry Blog

 Parasympathetic Breathing: Why Nose Breathing is Better for You

 Breathing exercises have long been touted by therapists as effective ways to combat stress and anxiety, or just to loosen up.
-And its true.
+And it’s true.
 Taking a few deep breaths can make even the most stressful situations more bearable.
 But why is that?

 It turns out your breathing can have a direct impact on your body.
 Similar to how smiling can change your mental state, slow, deep breathing can impact you physiologically.
 Sympathetic (mouth) and parasympathetic (nose) breathing both effect the body in different ways.
 Learn the benefits of parasympathetic breathing below!